“Back to Sleep,” we were told when our oldest was born in 2005.

 Wrapping mattresses with this material is what parents did in both England and New Zealand when their SIDS rates first started dropping (in England, it was about two years before their “back to sleep” campaign).
 One study showed that babies sleeping with a vinyl mattress protector also had a greatly reduced rate of SIDS, which lends credence to the toxic gas theory – but you don’t want anything vinyl in the crib, because vinyl is a huge source of offgassing VOCs (ever smelled a brand-new shower curtain?
 Ugh.).

-Babesafe is the brand sold in New Zealand, but there are also two on Amazon that are vinyl-free, polyethylene and the right thickness to prevent off-gassing: Harlow’s Earth Crib Mattress Cover and the Serendipity Mattress Cover (the second one doesn’t list the thickness but does quote Dr. Sprott, so here’s hoping they followed his protocol).
+Babesafe is the brand sold in New Zealand, but there’s also one on Amazon that is vinyl-free, polyethylene and the right thickness to prevent off-gassing: Harlow’s Earth Crib Mattress Cover.
 UPDATE: Thanks to a reader for sharing the US distributor for Babesafe.

 The mattress wraps are plastic, and they’re crunchy/loud, potentially like sleeping on a potato chip bag.
 Some say if you put another thick or folded blanket in between the fitted crib sheet and the plastic wrapping, it’s really not so bad.
 But fair warning!